jetkvm/jetkvm-native/README.md

 </div>

+> [!IMPORTANT]
+> JetKVM native has been merged into [JetKVM](https://github.com/jetkvm/kvm/tree/dev/internal/native) repository.
+This repository is no longer maintained.

 JetKVM native is a part of JetKVM application, but written in C and needs to be compiled with Rockchip SDK.
 It mainly provides the following functions:

 - HDMI capture